rsyslog/rsyslog/source/compatibility/v6compatibility.rst

 upgraded, so this compatibility issue is only of interest for you if you have custom plugins or use some user-contributed plugins from the rsyslog project that are not maintained by the project itself (omoracle is an example).
-Please expect some further plugin instablity during the initial v6 releases.
+Please expect some further plugin instability during the initial v6 releases.

 RainerScript based rsyslog.conf
 -------------------------------